chukShirley/rpg-intro/README.md

 You can [read more here](http://www.ibm.com/support/knowledgecenter/ssw_ibm_i_72/cl/crtbndrpg.htm) for info on CRTBNDPGM.

 You are now going to call your program using `CALL <programname>`, which should then display ‘Hello world’ on your terminal.
+If you only see the output flash on your screen then run `WRKMBRPDM` before calling your program.

 ## RPG Syntax